Adopting the most effective leadership style is key to success

 According to Wikipedia leadership style is

-Depending on a number of factors it is about the behaviour and practices of the leader which enables them to lead in a given situation.
-The key here is how leadership applies their essential qualities and skills in any given situation in order to get the desired results.
+Depending on several factors it is the behaviour and practices of the leader which enable them to lead in a given situation.
+The key here is how leaders apply their essential qualities and skills in any given situation to get the desired results.

 Different situations call for different styles

-In a changing landscape, it is imperative that leaders switch styles to meet the needs of the group.
+In a changing landscape, leaders must switch styles to meet the needs of the group.

 Factors which determine the effective leadership style

-Effective leaders take into account a number of factors when considering the most effective leadership style.
+Effective leaders take into account several factors when considering the most effective leadership style.
 These include:

 Team maturity